isomerpages/ura-lkywcp/pages/special-mentions/2010-sheila-dikshit.md

 ---
 title: 2010 Special Mention — Mrs Sheila Dikshit
 permalink: /sheila-dikshit/
+image: /images/special-mentions/sheila-dikshit.jpg
+description: The late Mrs Sheila Dikshit is recognised for her efforts to improve the living environment of Delhi through various implementations, despite limited resources and control.
 ---

 ##### The late Mrs Sheila Dikshit is recognised for her efforts to improve the living environment of Delhi through various implementations, despite limited resources and control.[^1]